Citizens Advisory Council

 The CAC exists to provide citizen input into the safety of the citizens of Lewis and Clark County, the efficient and just treatment of defendants and offenders, the protection and healing of victims, and to work toward prevention of crime and the reduction of recidivism.

-The CAC is comprised of professionals, service providers, stakeholders, and interested public totaling 25 members:
+The CAC is composed of professionals, service providers, stakeholders, and interested public totaling 25 members:

 Curt Chisholm, Chair